pixel

-Should you agree to a 50/50 custody split for your child?
+Should you agree to a 50/50 custody arrangement for your child?
 I know you want to do what’s best for your child.
 Sometimes it’s hard to figure out if custody is worth fighting for.
 If you are wondering if you should agree to a 50/50 custody split, consider why it is being requested.

-I would say 80% of the time that somebody asks for a 50/50 custody split, they just want to get out of child support.
-Its important that you understand that even if you agree to 50/50 custody, that should not eliminate child support.
-Before you agree to 50/50, consider this: is it really best for your child to spend half of their time with someone whose main motivation for having them is to get out of paying you money?
+Before you agree to 50/50, consider this: is it really best for your child to spend half of their time with someone whose main motivation for having them is to get out of paying child support?
 If this is the motivation, you should not agree to a 50/50 Custody Split.

-The second most common reason to ask for 50/50 custody is that a parent wants to prove that they are equal.
-Remember, a custody order is not supposed to make parents feel good; it is supposed to take care of the child.
 You will know that the other parent’s ego is the motivation if the other parent is saying “Don’t you think that this would be fair?”
 Or, “Shouldn’t we be equal?”
 They are focusing on how they feel about it.
 Their feelings are not what matters— you’re deciding the future of your child.
 That decision needs to be made with only your child in mind.
-If a parent want 50/50 to feel equal, you should not agree to a 50/50 custody split.
+If one parent wants 50/50 custody to feel equal, you should not agree to a 50/50 custody split.

-The third reason that people ask for a 50/50 custody split is because they don’t think they could get primary custody.
-Dads tend to assume they can’t get custody.
-Sometimes parents think that because they don’t earn enough, they can’t get custody.
 Sometimes parents think that because they are the ones causing the divorce, they cannot get custody.
 None of that is true.
 The Courts tend to award custody to the parent who has spent the most time caring for the child during the marriage.
-Before you give up primary custody out of fear, talk with a family law attorney.
+Before you give up primary custody out of fear, talk with an experienced family law attorney.

 • Who give the child a bath?